 The Dynamic Federation System is developed by the CERN Data Management team and deployed by CERN and DESY.

-With respect to open data Dynamic Federations allow to provide a unified view over large data sets distributed across many storage sites, however the limiting factors could be the support for only HTTP based WebDAV protocol without legacy POSIX access.
+With respect to open data, Dynamic Federations allow to provide a unified view over large data sets distributed across many storage sites, however the limiting factors could be the support for only HTTP based WebDAV protocol without legacy POSIX access.

 Globus Connect